-Fed up with traffic, mobile phones and pagers, deadlines, expectations, take away dinners and being time poor... with bad design, rude waiters, things that break, social demands, recycling and just keeping up... with queues, ATMs, mailing lists, the Internet and always being late...?
+Fed up with traffic, mobile phones, deadlines, expectations, take away dinners and being time poor... with bad design, rude waiters, things that break, social demands and just keeping up... with queues, mailing lists, apps and always being late...?

 Feel the need for warm, crystal clear, turquoise water, white sandy beaches, no stress, colourful cocktails, lush tropical vegetation, a good book, new friends, fine food and welcoming smiles...?
 The Cook Islands will deliver.